OSGeo/gdal/doc/source/api/python/python_bindings.rst

 The GDAL project maintains SWIG generated Python bindings for GDAL/OGR.
 Generally speaking the classes and methods mostly match those of the GDAL and OGR C++ classes.
-There is no Python specific reference documentation, but the :ref:`tutorials <tutorials>` includes Python examples.
+API documentation is available at :ref:`python_osgeo`, and the :ref:`tutorials <tutorials>` include Python examples.

 Dependencies
 ------------